A Chateau with Many Secrets

 It was very easy to understand why the chateau is now a listed Monument Historique de France.
 And as for the secrets it harbours?
 We decided our day of discovery had barely scratched the surface, we’ll need to return to learn more secrets about this special place.”

-For more lovely France related stories, make sure you check Beths’ books, all about country living in her estate in southwest France, and a great idea for Christmas.
+For more lovely France related stories, make sure you check Beths’ website, all about country living in her estate in southwest France.
 And if you’re passionate of French Chateaux, we have more articles on this blog, enjoy.

 Back to articles